Updated - Originally published February 5, 2025

 Installation should be billed separately or as a separate line item.

-As you can see, the company still needs to charge for installation ($30,000), but if they calculated the sales tax on the transaction total of products + services, they would be overcharging on sales tax.
+As you can see, the company still needs to charge for installation ($30,000), but if they calculated the sales tax on the transaction total of products and services, they would be overcharging on sales tax.
 That’s a fast track to unhappy customers.
 The best way to avoid this is to have everything on a separate line item on your invoices or invoice separately for taxable and non-taxable items.

 To determine their sales tax responsibility for the month:

-Simple as it may be, miscalculations from basic math are among the most common sales tax mistakes.
 Business owners often use the wrong sales tax rate if they aren’t current with new legislation.
 Failing to catch these changes can result in over/undercharging customers.
 The same goes for rate changes from one jurisdiction to another.
 Knowing how to properly apply sales tax rates, even if it’s just one city over, is critical to getting your sales tax process right.

 Miscalculating sales tax can also come from improperly applying discounts, coupons, or shipping charges.
 Sometimes, it’s just a series of rounding errors that can throw off your sales tax calculations.